Ross Hauser, MD., Danielle R. Steilen-Matias, MMS, PA-C

 In this 2017 study published in the medical journal Osteoarthritis Cartilage, the doctors found:

-- Pre-operative widespread pain was associated with greater pain at 12-months and failure to reach clinically meaningful difference in pain, pre and post replacement
+Pre-operative widespread pain was associated with greater pain at 12-months and failure to reach a clinically meaningful difference in pain, pre and post replacement

 Research: “Patients with persistent pain after knee replacement are dissatisfied”

-That is an obvious statement, but what are the patients dissatisfied about and how can we help them?
-Here is the study that statement came, 2016 research in the journal Osteoarthritis Cartilage:
+That is an obvious statement, but what are the patients dissatisfied with and how can we help them?
+Here is the study that statement came, 2016 research in the journal Osteoarthritis Cartilage: (12)

 In the most dissatisfied knee replacement patients:

-- pain was associated with instability in the coronal plane (the center line from head to foot that marks the front of the body from the back of the body) in other words difficulty in:
+the pain was associated with instability in the coronal plane (the centerline from head to foot that marks the front of the body from the back of the body) in other words difficulty in:

 In patients who were dissatisfied on a lesser level,

-- Study: “Early diagnosis is very important for the treatment of intractable pain following total knee replacement.
+Study: “Early diagnosis is very important for the treatment of intractable (hard to control) pain following total knee replacement.
 A reoperation conducted without identification of a specific reason carries a high risk of failure.”

-Patients had knee pain after knee replacement because after the fact, it was determined that knee replacement was the wrong surgery.
+Patients had knee pain after a knee replacement because, after the fact, it was determined that knee replacement was the wrong surgery.
 The knee was not the problem and the patient was inappropriately rushed to surgery